-Not so much – aspects of the race that didn’t do it for you
+Not so much – What aspects of the Cascade Crest 100 didn’t do it for you?

 While I would have liked to run the original course, it wasn’t a negative to do an out and back.
 It ended up different than my expectations given the route change, but that’s it.